arkumu/arkumu.github.io/dokumentation/benutzerrechteverwaltung/index.markdown

 * Create and edit Project Categories.
 * Create and edit Information Storage Medium Type.
 * Create and edit Product ID Types.
-* Create and edit property fields for the entities project, event and information carrier, if this field is not used.
+* Create and edit property fields for the entities project, Event and information carrier, if this field is not used.

 **Media Documentarians in the Admin Backend are not permitted to:**

-* Create, edit or even delete existing Licence Agreements and Digital Object Licences.
+* Create, edit or even delete Existing Licence Agreements and Digital Object Licences.
 * Create, edit or delete Depositing University.
 * Create, edit or delete Project Types.
 * Create, edit or delete Languages.
-* Transfer internal university projects to the public website and to LZV.nrw.
+* Transfer internal university Projects to the public website and to the LZV.nrw.
 * Release Digital Objects to users at the university or external users via the public website.
 * Appoint other users as Media Documentarians.
 * Import Projects via the universal importer.